matro/git-directory-deploy/readme.md

 3. make sure you have no uncommitted changes in git's index.
 The script will abort if you do.
 (It's ok to have uncommitted files in the work tree; the script does not touch the work tree.)
 4. if `deploy_directory` is a relative path (the default is), make sure you are in the directory you want to resolve against.
 (For the default, this means you should be in the project's root.)
 5. run `./deploy.sh`

-### options

-This is the syntax for setting the script's options on the command-line:

-`deploy.sh [-c <FILE>] [<options>]`

-Available options:

-`-h`, `--help`: show the program's help info.

-`-c`, `--config-file`: specify a file that overrides the script's default configuration, or those values set in `.env`.
-The syntax for this file should be normal `var=value` declarations. __This option _must_ come first on the command-line__.

-`-m`, `--message <message>`: specify message to be used for the commit on `deploy_branch`.
-By default, the message is the title of the source commit, prepended with 'publish: '.

-`-n`, `--no-hash`: don't append the hash of the source commit to the commit message on `deploy_branch`.
-By default, the hash will be appended in a new paragraph, regardless of whether a message was specified with `-m`.

-`-v`, `--verbose`: echo expanded commands as they are executed, using the xtrace option.
-This can be useful for debugging, as the output will include the values of variables that are being used, such as $commit_title and $deploy_directory.
-However, the script makes special effort to not output the value of $repo, as it may contain a secret authentication token.

-`-e`, `--allow-empty`: allow deployment of an empty directory.
-By default, the script will abort if `deploy_directory` is empty.